tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'If an Assertion forms the oa:body of an oa:Annotation, the appliesTo DataResource would be the oa:target of the Annotation.'
+'If an Assertion forms the oa:body of an oa:Annotation, the appliesTo DataResource would be the oa:target of the Annotation.
+If Assertions are composed in DataQualityReports, the appliesTo DataResource is an item examined as part of the report.
+Expectation for SingleRecord test Assertions on Darwin Core data in BDQ Core is that appliesTo would point at an Occurrence.'

 ********************